johannesbuehl/johncg/docs/_usage/elements/Bible.md

 ### Chapter
 Chapter of the selected book.

+{: .tip }
-**Tip**: Doubleclick on the chapter to clear the selected verses.
+Doubleclick on the chapter to clear the selected verses.

 ### Verse
 Select one ore more verses of the selected chapter.

+{: .tip }
-**Tip**: Hold down the shift-key while clicking on a verse to (de)-select the range from the previous clicked verse.
+Hold down the shift-key while clicking on a verse to (de)-select the range from the previous clicked verse.

 ## CasparCG layers